 Written: About 50 AD

-In a letter addressed to the church of the Thessalonians, from Paul, Silas, and Timothy, we are reminded that the return of Jesus, which is referenced here as the "day of the Lord," will take people by surprise.
+In a letter addressed to the church of the Thessalonians, we are reminded that the return of Jesus, which is referenced here as the "day of the Lord," will take people by surprise.

 In fact, we are told that the day will come "like a thief in the night" (1 Thessalonians 5:2), during a time when people are talking about peace and safety (1 Thessalonians 5:3).